Ketchican Alaska to Seattle on a 50 ft Steel Scow

 One of the clamps on the throttle cables

-Anacortes to LA Stevens 47
+Anacortes to LA Stevens 47 Day 1

-One of the unfortunate things about this delivery was that because my crew and I were so busy “putting out fires,” we had little energy to write about it underway, which had been my plan originally—something that motivated me to spring for a Starlink before leaving, which nonetheless proved very handy.
+One of the unfortunate things about this delivery was that because my crew and I were so busy “putting out fires,” we had little energy to write about it underway, which had been my plan originally—something that motivated me to get a Starlink before leaving, which nonetheless proved very handy.
 As always, I want to share sea stories and logbook quotes that are educational for those who are interested in pursuing sailing or passagemaking of this kind.
 I want to be entertaining enough to maintain readers' attention but concise enough not to waste time.
 As hard as this was for the owner, who had to pay quite a lot of money expediting repairs, there were many valuable lessons to be shared in this passage.
 I hope that we can transmute some of that frustration into an educational yarn.

 Whenever I'm asked to move a newly bought boat out of the San Juans, I encourage people to use the vessel while it’s in this amazing cruising ground first.
 The new owner was amenable to that, and we discussed covering some of the ASA material and getting him certified to the Bareboat Cruising level while it was in the NW.
 Now I know what some are thinking: why isn't he already a certified or an otherwise capable skipper?
 While I strongly recommend people learn first and then look for a boat, many don’t do this, and there are lots of reasons for this.
 This boat buyer was purchasing a boat that he was planning to live on first and foremost, and then, by the time he retired, be at the level necessary to sail away.

 As I mentioned, I had a lot of lead time to put together a great crew.
 It was a group of gentlemen that I knew would get along and complement each other’s skills well, and would be good company for each other.
-Unfortunately, one dropped out a week before departure, and that is never good, but part of the reason I try to bring a larger crew if we can accommodate it.
+Unfortunately, one dropped out a week before departure, and that is never good, but this possibility is part of the reason I try to bring a larger crew if we can accommodate it.
 Telling the crew that while these numbers seem excessive, I do it to make up for the fact that we can not rely on their participation.
 This means that “life happens” and people have to cancel, but it is also important because people get sick and often can't hold their watches, and the others have to cover.
 The flipside of this is that there is more food to cook, water to bring, and a bigger load on the head....oh, and work for me to coordinate.

 Tom, Madison (Mad Dog) Har Rai, Max and Me.
 (If Mad Dog looks like he just woke up you would be right.)
 Charleston Fuel Dock